#

 At its core, phishing is a deceptive tactic where attackers impersonate a trusted person or organization to steal sensitive information.
 It’s a type of online attack where criminals masquerade as a trustworthy source, like a bank, a popular software vendor, or even a senior executive within your own company.
 Their goal is to trick an employee into revealing private data, such as login credentials and credit card numbers, or to install malicious software on their device.
 This method is a form of social engineering, preying on human trust to bypass technical security controls.
 Instead of trying to break through a digital wall, the attacker simply persuades someone to open the door for them, making it a dangerously effective entry point into a corporate network.

-Why Phishing Is So Effective
+Why Are Phishing Attacks So Successful?

 Phishing works because it exploits human psychology, not just technology vulnerabilities.
 Attackers create a false sense of urgency, pressuring you to act quickly without thinking.
 You might see messages warning that your account is about to expire or that a payment has failed, using fear to prompt an immediate click.
 While some phishing attempts are easy to spot with obvious spelling errors, many are highly sophisticated and nearly indistinguishable from legitimate communications.
 These advanced attacks can be personalized with your name, job title, or other details, making them incredibly convincing.
 By manipulating trust and creating panic, attackers bypass our natural caution, turning employees into unwitting accomplices in a security breach.